FREQUENTLY ASKED QUESTIONS (FAQs) ABOUT MOTORBIKING IN VIETNAM

 What other expenses should we expect?
 How much cash do we need to take with us?

 In terms of costs, we cover everything except telephone calls, tips, souvenirs, drinks, and personal medical insurance.
-As there are often some impressive minority crafts at the markets or some more bizarre products of Chinese origin bank on US$150–200 extra.
+There are often some impressive minority crafts at the markets or some more bizarre products of Chinese origin bank on US$150200 extra.

 How will I meet you in Hanoi?